sdarlington/WSLHTMLEntities/README.md

 There are three ways of adding `WSLHTMLEntities` to your project:

 * [CocoaPods](http://cocoapods.org)
-* Adding the library to your project as a dependency
+* Adding the static library to your project as a dependency
+* Adding the framework to your project as a dependency
 * Drag-and-drop a few files manually

 ## CocoaPods